Deployed Works Guide

 Proof objection

 Share relevant evidence, explain confidentiality limits and name any proof gaps honestly.
-Proof gaps do not need spin; they need clarity.

 Step 4